patricegautier/unifiZabbix/README.md

 1/ You should generate a new key pair for this.

+The templates are set up to work with a public-private key pair.
+For a primer on that you can check out for ex https://www.redhat.com/sysadmin/passwordless-ssh.
+Since you need zabbix to be able to use those without you in front of the keyboard, you need an empty passphrase.

 Zabbix is finicky and this is the specific way I needed to run the generation get a workable keypair (no passphrase, pem format).
 From your Zabbix server, run:

 	sudo -u zabbix ssh-keygen -P "" -t rsa  -m pem -f zb_id_rsa